 Nicolas Roeg is widely known as a master of the “non-linear” style of filmmaking.
-This being my first exposure to Roeg, and it won’t be my last, I can fully understand and appreciate why he has been given this title.
+This film is my first exposure to Roeg, and it won’t be my last, I can fully understand and appreciate why he has been given this title.
 I will be honest, upon my first viewing of this movie I was somewhat lost.
 The way Roeg structured the flow of the story forces you to question everything that is being shown to you.
 By the end of the movie, you are almost frustrated by the fact that you haven’t been able to fully catch-up with where it’s going.
-While the ending can turn many viewers off, when you start to piece it together, an “Ah I get it” feeling washes over you and its more than satisfying.
+While the ending can turn many viewers off, when you start to piece it together, an “Ah I get it” feeling washes over you and it's more than satisfying.
 Roeg trusted that his audience would be able to put it together on their own.

-With a non-linear storyline and beautiful imagery on his hands editor Graeme Clifford created a masterful flow throughout the entire movie.
+With a non-linear storyline and beautiful imagery on his hands, editor Graeme Clifford created a masterful flow throughout the entire movie.
 Clifford liked to sync movements with his edits.
 Meaning, if the character we are looking at turned to her left, the next cut was of someone or something going to the left as well.
 This flow is best demonstrated during the opening scene.
 We see the couple inside the house talking as their kids are outside playing.
-He syncs the throwing motions of Donald with the kids and the breaking of a glass pain with the breaking of a glass inside the house.
+He syncs the throwing motions of Donald with the kids and the breaking of a glass pain with the breaking of glass inside the house.
 Having this be the opening sequence sets the pace for the rest of the movie.

 Quick note: the editing work he did during the infamous sex-scene (many believe they had sex on camera) was inspired.
 Having a raw and tender moment between the couple for the first time since the death of their child, intercut with them getting dressed is impressive.
 With that simple choice, he tells us that while the sex is filled with passion and desire, it is as familiar to them as getting dressed in the morning.

-I will quickly touch on the acting aspect, since I don’t want this review to run long.
-Donald Sutherland and Julie Christie gave their characters such a warmth and realness that you almost feel you are invading their personal lives.
+I will quickly touch on the acting aspect since I don’t want this review to run long.
+Donald Sutherland and Julie Christie gave their characters such warmth and realness that you almost feel you are invading their personal lives.
 Many of the scenes seem improvised, or like natural reactions to the events unfolding in front of them.
 The one scene I must highlight is the death scene of their daughter.
-Donald going in the water and pulling her out was emotionally draining.
+Donald going into the water and pulling her out was emotionally draining.
 His face was filled with pain and suffering to the point that I did the cliché “cover my mouth” move while watching it.
 Yes, I have goosebumps writing about it.
 Do something.
 I have a newfound respect for Donald Southerland’s acting ability.